“When I Get Out of Cummins”

 Then show us you are

 At the time, Arkansas had arguably the worst prison system in the country.
 “Trusties,” themselves prisoners, policed the grounds.
 Many inmates were tortured and abused, while others suffered from unspeakable sanitary conditions, lack of food, and woeful medical treatment.
-Conditions became so bad for inmates that in 1970, the United States Supreme Court, citing the Eight Amendment’s probation against “cruel and unusual punishment,” ruled the entire state system unconstitutional.
+Conditions became so bad for inmates that in 1970, the 8th Circuit Court of Appeals in St. Louis, citing the Eight Amendment’s probation against “cruel and unusual punishment,” ruled the entire state system unconstitutional.

 In the late 1960s, despite many calls for politicians to usher in a tough new era of “law and order,” Cash believed in treating convicts humanely.
 “Prisoners are people,” he said.
 “They’re alive.
 And they can change.”
 Cash donated $5,000 to construct a chapel at the Cummins prison, while Governor Rockefeller contributed $10,000.
 “He can afford it,” Cash teased the governor, though Cash was also a wealthy man who lived in a 13,000 square foot mansion in Tennessee.